Red 2G

 Red 2G is a synthetic red azo dye.
 It is soluble in water and slightly soluble in glycerol.
 It usually comes as a disodium salt of 8-acetamido-1-hydroxy-2-phenylazonaphthalene-3,6 disulfonate.

+Preparation

+Red 2G is produced by azo coupling of Acetyl-H acid and diazonium derivative of Aniline under basic conditions:

 Uses

 Food dye

 In the European Union, Red 2G was used as a food dye (E number E128).
 However, it was only permitted for use in breakfast sausages with a minimum cereal content of 6% and burger meat with a minimum vegetable and/or cereal content of 4%.